• ANA SAYFA

 (creed of Islam) and dhikr.
 The lieutenant told us that we were going to be martyred, but suggested that we should die

 pure with ablution.
-There was no water so we performed tayammum (dry ablution using
+There was no water so we performed tayammum (

 sand or earth).
 His final command was for us to perform our own funeral prayer.